 What is the EU Disability Card?

-The EU Disability Card will be taken into use in Finland during 2018.
+The EU Disability Card has been taken into use in Finland in June 2018.
 Persons with disabilities can use the card both in Finland and in other EU member states to easily prove their disability or need of assistance when, for example, travelling by public transport or participating in sports or culture events.
 The EU Disability Card is voluntary and cannot be used to obtain social benefits.
 A nominal fee is charged when the card is issued.

 This universal card will allow service providers to develop their services.
 Persons with disabilities can be taken into consideration better than before.